(img: rick harris)

 Write it out … if you continue down today’s path what will your days look like in 15 years?

 Before Nick and I started investing in real estate I mapped out my income growth on a piece of paper and noticed that after my late-forties it had the potential to plateau and, worse, there was some potential it could decline.
 And my current “stock market plan” didn’t seem like a safe bet for providing me any financial certainty.
-I then decided that I’d better get some income producing assests that I could control and that would be cash flow machines for me 15 years from now – and if they produced cash flow today … even better.
+I then decided that I’d better get some income-producing assets that I could control and that would be cash flow machines for me 15 years from now – and if they produced cash flow today … even better.
 I was 28 at the time.

 That lead to the purchase of some investment property.